vectordotdev/timber-elixir/README.md

 ## Overview

-Elixir is an amazing langauge, but in the context of highly concurrent production environments, it's logs are noisy, hard to use, hard to parse, and unreadable.
+Elixir is an amazing langauge, but in the context of concurrent production environments, its logs make it difficult to obtain insight into your applications.
+They're noisy, unparseable, hard to read, and hard to use.
 Current logging systems built for ops engineers didn't help us.
 This is why we built Timber.
 It takes a different approach to Elixir logging by integrating directly with your app.
 Instead of changing your log messages, Timber captures context and metadata by working directly with the standard Elixir `Logger`.
 This makes your logs easy to search, use, and _read_, giving you unparalleled insight into your Elixir app.

 1. [**Easy setup** - `mix timber.install`](#installation)
 2. [**Powerful logging**](#usage)